Relintai/pandemonium_engine_docs/usage/scripting/resources.md

 Creating your own resources
 ---------------------------

-Like any Object in Godot, users can also script Resources.
+Like any Object in Pandemonium, users can also script Resources.
 Resource scripts inherit the ability to freely translate between object properties and serialized text or binary data (\*.tres, \*.res).
 They also inherit the reference-counting memory management from the Reference type.